SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 Among the useful options: `--parallel-limit=12` will run at most 12 tests in parallel, instead than one after the other.

-^1^ In fact, they can be run even without a MRB area, in an environment where `icaruscode` is already set up.

 ### **TODO** Remote testing of published code